 We continue to live-stream our Cathedral Eucharist and Evensong on Sundays, as well as other special services.

-Visitors to the Minster outside of services are also encouraged to continue to wear face coverings inside the cathedral, especially whilst moving around the building, and to check-in using the NHS Covid-19 app if possible.
+Visitors to the Minster outside of services must also wear face coverings inside the cathedral and ideally check-in using the NHS Covid-19 app if possible.

 The West Door will remain open whenever possible to aid ventilation, and hand sanitiser stations remain in place for the safety of all.